manitu85/manitu85/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

--  **Currently :** I've been learning React & Next js and exploring new technologies :star:
+-  **Currently :** I've been learning React & Next js and always curious to learn cutting edge technology. :star:
 -  **Hobbies :** Yoga & Music :headphones:
 -  **Mindset :** First solve the problem, then write the code :heart:
 -  **Funfact :** Tall 202cm (**i see the world as magical**) :sparkles: